Make this easy and refreshing HOMEMADE limeade with honey from scratch. NO REFINED SUGAR and not from concentrate! Top with wine for an easy cocktail!

 Make the Honey Limeade

-Chill in the refrigerator until ready to drink.
+- Chill for and hour in the refrigerator until ready to drink.

 To make the Wimade

 - Grab a few glasses and add some ice cubes.